stellio-hub/stellio-context-broker/README.md

 Please note that the environment and scripts are validated on Ubuntu 19.10 and MacOS.
 Some errors may occur on other platforms.

+We also provide an experimental configuration to deploy Stellio in a k8s cluster (only tested in Minikube as of now).
+For more information, please look at [the README](kubernetes/README.md)

 ## Development

 ### Developing on a service